-- 7.6.1 All Personnel will adhere to the principles and commitments under this Policy and any related procedures and will take all reasonable care to ensure that their actions or omissions are not in breach of this Policy nor directly or indirectly encourage others to breach this Policy. - 7.6.2 All Personnel are responsible for identifying and responding to any Financial Crime-based risk or concerns arising within The Foundation's business activities.
-Any matters of contention must be reported to the relevant Executive Director.
+- 7.6.1 All Personnel will adhere to the principles and commitments under this Policy and any related procedures and will take all reasonable care to ensure that their actions or omissions are not in breach of this Policy nor directly or indirectly encourage others to breach this, Policy. - 7.6.2 All Personnel are responsible for identifying and responding to any Financial Crime-based risk or concerns arising within The Foundation's business activities.
+Any matters of contention must be reported to the relevant Executive Director. - 7.6.3 If Personnel have any doubts or concerns as to whether a specific behaviour is allowed or not or has any other questions in relation to this Policy, they should contact the Financial Crime Officer, Safeguarding Officer or General Counsel to seek clarification.
+This can be arranged confidentially.